barzansaeedpour/advanced-computer-vision-with-tensorflow/README.md

 # Advanced Computer Vision with TensorFlow

-This repository serves as a roadmap to my collection of advanced Computer Vision projects implemented with TensorFlow.
+This repository serves as a roadmap to my advanced Computer Vision projects implemented with TensorFlow.

 Please feel free to contribute in these repositories.